bhuisgen/neon-webdocs/docs/neon/configuration/loader/modules/parsers/json/index.md

 # json

-The `json` parser fetches a resource and iterate over its result to load resources.
+The `json` parser fetches a resource and iterate over its result to load sub-resources.

 - [Example configuration](#example-configuration)
 - [Directives](#directives)